1. Introduction

 2. The Real World

 Practice, as opposed to theory, is usually neither attractive nor clean.
 In this all aspects of projects that are looks sometimes ugly and dirty are considered.
-The problems here are not to point a self-righteous finger at these areas, but to recognize that they do exist and will have a negative impact on the software development India project if not efficiently addressed.
+The problems here are not to point a self-righteous finger at these areas, but to recognize that they do exist and will have a negative impact on the software development project if not efficiently addressed.
 The areas in that Object Oriented Analysis can offer assistance are noted.